 From 2016, two sets of rules apply for application for exemption from the duty/fritak.
 More information and application forms (in Norwegian) here.

-NEW ACT FROM 2021 ON NORWEGIAN LANGUAGE AND SOCIAL KNOWLEDGE FOR ADULT IMMIGRANTS
+THE INTEGRATION ACT, A NEW ACT FROM 2021 ON NORWEGIAN LANGUAGE AND SOCIETY FOR ADULT IMMIGRANTS

-Like the Introduction Act, the new law is both about the Introduction program and about Norwegian Language and Society for adult immigrants.
+Like the Introduction Act, the Integration Act is both about the Introduction program and about Norwegian Language and Society for adult immigrants.
 The target groups, based on the type of residence permit and age, are about the same as in the Introduction Act.
 (See articles about the Introduction Act at oslovo.no.)

 In the Integration Act, dty and/or right to a certain number of hours are not included.
 Instead, immigrants who have a right to free training shall receive Norwegian training up to a level that is determined individually in a plan for the individual participant.
 However, the time frame for receiving free courses in Norwegian (and in social studies) is much more limited, and is individually linked to the persons educational background.
 Note that fullfilling the duty in the Integration Act not necessarily meets the requirements for permanent recidence permit.
 See Utlendingsloven at lovdata.no.

 The Introduction Act will continue to apply to those who have been granted the first residence permit that has given the right and duty, or duty